-One way to reduce instrument rating costs is by paying upfront for the instrument rating course.
+One way to reduce instrument rating costs is by paying for the instrument rating course.

 <Q> You can choose to do instrument training in a PART 141 school.
 Flying in a PART 141 course is often accelerated and sometimes cost-effective.

-If you have the money, then pay upfront, and you may negotiate a bargain.
+If you have the money, pay upfront, and you may negotiate a bargain.

-You can avoid calculating money for renting aircraft and for flight instructors separately and certainly save some fees.
+You can avoid calculating money for renting aircraft and flight instructors separately and save some fees.

 A vacation in the middle of the training will cost you more money.

-During our private pilot training, many of us took a break for six months after getting our first solo.
+Many of us took a break for six months during our private pilot training after getting our first solo.

-And when you get back to flying after six months, you fly an extra five hours to brush up your flying skills and perfect your landing again.
+And when you return to flying after six months, you spend an extra five hours brushing up your flying skills and perfecting your landing again.

-If you deal with your instrument rating in this manner, trust me, you will end up flying a lot more hours just to become proficient.
+If you deal with your instrument rating in this manner, trust me, you will fly many more hours just to become proficient.

 As an instrument pilot, you will test your flying skills, and the required 40 hours is not enough to learn everything.

-Training occasionally will delay the process of building operational habits in an IFR flight.
+Occasionally, training will delay building operational habits in an IFR flight.

-Hence fly frequently during the training phase to save your money and energy too.
+Hence, fly frequently during the training phase to save money and energy.

-Taking ground school is a must for instrument rating.
-The cost for ground school isn’t much, and it prepares you for the IFR written test.
+Taking ground school is a must for an instrument rating.
+The cost for the ground school isn’t much, and it prepares you for the IFR written test.

-But the real hurdle is when you go to the flight and can’t remember a thing from your ground school training.
+But the genuine hurdle is when you go to the flight and can’t remember a thing from your ground school training.